lbelzile/math80667a/docs/05-interactions_multiway.md

 * Complete factorial designs consist of experiments in which we manipulate multiple experimental factors at once and collect observations for each subgroup.
 * Factorial designs are more efficient than running repeatedly one-way analysis of variance with the same sample size per group.
 * Interactions occur when the effect of a variable depends on the levels of the others.
-* Interaction plots (group average per group) can help capture this difference, but beware of overinterpretation in small samples
+* Interaction plots (group average per group) can help capture this difference, but beware of overinterpretation in small samples.
-* If there is an interaction, we consider differences and contrasts for each level of the other factor (**simple effects**)
+* If there is an interaction, we consider differences and contrasts for each level of the other factor (**simple effects**).
-* If there is no interaction, we can pool observations and look at **main effects**
+* If there is no interaction, we can pool observations and look at **main effects**.
 * A multiway analysis of variance can be treated as a one-way analysis of variance by collapsing categories; however, only specific contrasts will be of interest.
 * The number of observations increases quickly with the dimension as we increase the number of factors considered.